 America is a segregated country.
 Everything I learned about segregation, I learned in school.
 And I am not talking about history class.
 In early years, I attended a nearly all-white elementary school in an all-white neighborhood of the Midwest, where my family and a few other Indian ones were the entire minority.
 I have come to understand that most of America is like this: segregated cities and towns, or segregated sections of cities and towns.
 While desegregation laws exist the government cannot force integration everywhere, and in any case gerrymandering incentives and a dizzying array of powerful economic practices go against integration.

 Later on, I attended a high school in a big city suburb that was nearly 40% black, with the rest being white and a few token Asians like me.
 This experience was far more interesting on the racial front.
 Every single day, the large open cafeteria at lunchtime would be a stark contrast in color: whites on the left side of the aisle, and blacks on the right side of the aisle.
 Without fail, every single day.
 Exceptions occurred, but rarely and those individuals were given labels such as “wigger” or “Uncle Tom.”
 It was an unwritten and unspoken rule but very clearly in force.
 In an integrated school, the young adolescents chose to self-segregate on their own.
 I recognize today that this situation played to my personality, however: I was easily able to slip in and out of either side to eat lunch on any given day.
 In skin color, I was closer to the black camp, and my Ebonics was fluent.
-My interactions with black females were more, um, lively- which in turn earned me a certain respect from the black boys.
+My interactions with both sides was lively- which in turn earned me a certain respect from both sides somehow.
 On most other cultural indicators such as the way I dressed or the music I listened to, I was closer to the Caucasians.
 I could really go either way, as few others could.
 In reality, I was also the ultimate outsider.

 The most fascinating thing about this phenomenon was that outside the cafeteria, some white students and black students lived on the same block, played together on the football team after school, worked next to each other at McDonald’s, or collaborated on the same science project for class.
 Perhaps in these cases there was no choice involved, but once they did have the choice at lunchtime, they made a clear one.